 The Report shall identify and predict the magnitude and importance of project impacts, both positive and negative, on the environment.
-This section shall address impacts on identified VEC's, as well as, but not limited to, the following socio-economic, community and bio-physical environment impacts.
+This section shall address impacts on identified VEC's, as well as, but not limited to, the following socio-economic, community and bio-physical environmental impacts.
+This section shall specifically address the environmental effects of malfunctions or accidents and any cumulative environmental effects that are likely to result from the project.
+This section shall also address impacts of the environment on the project.

-9.1 Land Use Impacts
+9.1 Impacts on Land Use

 Predict the impacts of the highway, including the effects of fragmentation of landholding, on the existing and planned land uses, including, but not limited to planning strategies, proposed development, utilities (including natural gas pipelines) and development boundaries.
+Discuss the potential for the impact on structures along the highway route where blasting is planned.

-9.2 Socio-economic and Recreation Impacts
+9.2 Impacts on Socio-economic Conditions and Recreational Opportunities

-- 9.2.1 Discuss the impact on residential property values. - 9.2.2 Discuss the effect of proposed interchange locations on present and future expansion of commercial/residential/institutional/recreational and resource land uses within the study area. - 9.2.3 Discuss the impact on proposals for hiking trail development, especially for any developments proposed for abandoned railways. - 9.2.4 Discuss the impact on First Nations' land uses and land claims within the proposed highway corridor.
+- 9.2.1 Discuss the impact on residential property values. - 9.2.2 Discuss the effect of proposed interchange locations and grade separated crossings on present and future expansion of commercial/residential/institutional/recreational and resource land uses within the study area. - 9.2.3 Discuss the impact on recreational opportunities, in particular on the swimming hole at Plympton Lake. - 9.2.4 Discuss the impact on proposals for hiking trail development, especially for any developments proposed for abandoned railways. - 9.2.5 Discuss the impact on First Nations' land uses and land claims within the proposed highway corridor.

-9.3 Atmospheric Conditions
+9.3 Impacts on Atmospheric Conditions

-- 9.3.1 Discuss the impact of dust generated from highway construction on residential, agricultural, recreational and institutional areas. - 9.3.2 Discuss the potential for micro-climate modifications in the vicinity of the project.
+9.3.1 Discuss the impact of dust generated from highway construction on residential, agricultural, recreational and institutional areas.

+9.3.2 Discuss the potential for micro-climate modifications in the vicinity of the project.